 Direct access barristers cannot handle clients’ money (unrelated to their fee) or take responsibility for the management of a case, unless they are authorised to conduct litigation.

-are qualified direct access barristers.
-Guy Moore can also conduct litigation.
+is a qualified direct access barrister and can also conduct litigation.

 There are many cases where instructing a barrister directly could help you.